Graphic Design, Watercolor, Figure Drawing

 BFA, University of Memphis

 Paula Temple has worked as an exhibiting artist throughout the United States, Europe, Central America and the Eastern Caribbean (Grenada and St. Lucia on a Peace Corps contract).
-She has been on the faculty at the University of Mississippi since 1985 and is a Professor of Art at the University of Mississippi.
-She teaches Graphic Design, Figure Drawing, and Watercolor and has also led study abroad projects and artist-in-residencies in Costa Rica, Cortona, Italy; Sicily and London, England.
+She was on the faculty at the University of Mississippi beginning in 1985 and was a Professor of Art at the University of Mississippi.
+She taught Graphic Design, Figure Drawing, and Watercolor and has also led study-abroad projects and artist-in-residencies in Costa Rica, Cortona, Italy, Sicily, and London, England.

 Artist of the Year, Mississippi Committee of the National Museum for Women in the Arts, Washington, DC